dfahlander/remotable/README.md

 # @remotable
-The smallest and prettiest way to run javascript code on remote nodes.
+The smallest and prettiest way to declare isomorphic javascript code.

 Work in progress...